When is an I-20 Extension Needed?

 - KU Funding: If you have a GA/GRA/GTA, Lecturer position, fellowship or departmental scholarship, you must provide the name and email address of the departmental staff person who can verify the salary and benefit information.

 - Other Funding: Upload current evidence of financial support for at least one year of attendance (or until the anticipated completion of degree, whichever is shorter).
-For the minimum amount, refer to your specific major/program in Estimated Cost of Attendance (include dependent expenses if applicable).
+For the minimum amount, refer to your specific major/program’s estimated cost of attendance.

 Important if you work on-campus